protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

 ![image](images/400-DaveBasicProject.png)

 Make sure that the pins are configured correctly.
 It is a good idea to run it on the real HW to verify that everything is configured correctly.
+To setup a debug configuration see also *Step 4*.

 ###Step 2:###
 Run the *New Set of new eTrice Models" wizard.